codesoap/gmir/README.md

 Page down: Scroll down half a page g        : Go to the top
 G        : Go to the bottom
+h        : Go to next heading
+H        : Go to previous heading
 /        : Start search
 ?        : Start reverse search
 n        : Go to next search match